How to Draw Network Diagrams

 SmartDraw objects can automatically have text labels associated with them.
 To put a text label on a device in your drawing, double-click on the device in your drawing and simply type the label.
 By default, the text label will automatically go below the object.

-To change the location of the text label relative to the object, open the Edit Symbol dialog box again from the library window.
+To change the location of the text label relative to the object, click on Text Entry in the Design tab.
 You can set whether your text appears below, above, or inside the object.
 When you choose to place text inside the object, you can set the text entry area by adjusting the four margin lines as shown below.

 You can now type device names, details, descriptions inside the object for a professional look.
 The text label stays with the device when you move it.
 To edit it, simply double click on the text.